Government of the Republic of Trinidad and Tobago

 Overview

-The Financial Intelligence Unit of Trinidad and Tobago (“the FIU”) became operational in February 2010 upon the proclamation of the Financial Intelligence Unit of Trinidad and Tobago Act, Chap.
-72:01 as amended.
-The FIU has been established to implement the anti-money laundering and anti-terrorism policies of the Financial Action Task Force (FATF) – an intergovernmental organisation set up by the Group of Seven industrialised countries.
+The Financial Intelligence Unit of Trinidad and Tobago (“the FIUTT”) became operational in February 2010 upon the proclamation of the Financial Intelligence Unit of Trinidad and Tobago Act, Chap.
+72:01.
+The FIUTT has been established to implement the anti-money laundering and anti-terrorism policies of the Financial Action Task Force (FATF) – an intergovernmental organisation set up by the Group of Seven industrialised countries.

-On the 3rd July, 2013 the FIU was admitted as a member of the Egmont Group of FIUs.
-This membership provides the FIU with the ability to engage in the exchange of financial intelligence with other members of the Egmont Group.
+On the 3rd July, 2013 the FIUTT was admitted as a member of the Egmont Group of FIUs.
+This membership provides the FIUTT with the ability to engage in the exchange of financial intelligence with other members of the Egmont Group.

-The FIU is a specialised intelligence gathering unit, within the Ministry of Finance, with its own offices and staff.
+The FIUTT is a specialised intelligence-gathering unit, within the Ministry of Finance, with its own offices and staff.
 It is an administrative type FIU with analytical functions.
-These functions are separate and distinct from investigative functions which are carried out by Law Enforcement Authorities.
+These functions are separate and distinct from investigative functions, which are carried out by Law Enforcement Authorities.

 Roles and Functions

-The FIU is the primary institution for the collection of financial intelligence and information and the analysis, dissemination, and exchange of such financial intelligence and information.
-This will also include information from among Law Enforcement Authorities, Financial Institutions and Listed Businesses (as stated under the Proceeds of Crime Act, Chap 11:27 as amended) in Trinidad and Tobago and internationally.
+The FIUTT is the primary institution for the collection of financial intelligence and information and the analysis, dissemination, and exchange of such financial intelligence and information.
+This will also include information from among Law Enforcement Authorities, Financial Institutions and Listed Businesses (as stated under the Proceeds of Crime Act, Chap 11:27) in Trinidad and Tobago and internationally.

-The functions and responsibilities of the FIU are detailed in the Financial Intelligence Unit of Trinidad and Tobago Act, Chap.
-72:01 as amended and the Financial Intelligence Unit Regulations, 2011 as amended.
-Its three core functions are:
+The functions and responsibilities of the FIUTT are detailed in the Financial Intelligence Unit of Trinidad and Tobago Act, Chap.
+72:01 and the Financial Intelligence Unit Regulations, 2011.
+Its core functions are:

-• The Exchange of Information -The FIU is also required to exchange financial intelligence and information with members of the Egmont Group of FIUs and with foreign FIUs, either spontaneously or on the basis of a request for information.
-Additionally, the FIU is required to co-operate with local and foreign authorities, and affiliates within the intelligence community.
-To facilitate this purpose, the FIU may enter into Memoranda of Understanding which establish the procedures and policies to be followed when information and intelligence is exchanged.
+• The Exchange of Information -The FIUTT is also required to exchange financial intelligence and information with members of the Egmont Group of FIUs and with foreign FIUs, either spontaneously or on the basis of a request for information.
+Additionally, the FIUTT is required to co-operate with local and foreign authorities, and affiliates within the intelligence community.
+To facilitate this purpose, the FIUTT may enter into Memoranda of Understanding which establish the procedures and policies to be followed when information and intelligence is exchanged.

 Legislation